Multi-compartment human head modeling: generating adaptive tetrahedral mesh with GPU acceleration: Discussion

-This study has demonstrated an openly available \cite{he2020zeffiro} Matlab code which independently creates a FE mesh \cite{de_munck_wolters_clerc_2012,braess2007finite} automatically for a multi-compartment model of the human head including both cortical and sub-cortical compartments.
-The realistic meshes generated on this this study was shown to match the given complete head segmentation obtained using FreeSurfer Software Suite \cite{freesurfer}.
+This study has demonstrated the open-source Matlab-based Zeffiro Interface \cite{he2020zeffiro} capabilities to automatically create a FE mesh \cite{de_munck_wolters_clerc_2012, braess2007finite} for a multi-compartment model of the human head, including both cortical and sub-cortical compartments.
+The realistic meshes generated were shown to match the given complete head segmentation obtained using FreeSurfer Software Suite \cite{freesurfer}.

-Our approach is based on nested compartment structures allowing a robust mesh generation for an arbitrary set of segmentation boundaries.
-One of the benefits that our method presents is the capability to generate a mesh regardless of intersecting segmentation boundaries inhibiting the issues that can follow from intersecting surfaces when using a standard heuristic FE mesh generator \cite{hang2015tetgen, schoberl1997netgen,geuzaine2009gmsh}.
-The resolution of the FE mesh was shown to be adaptable in the vicinity of the tissue boundaries, which was found to be essential to allow reducing the forward modelling and source localization errors that are likely to occur in those areas.
-The recursive labeling approach was found to save computational cost for both generating the mesh itself and obtaining high-quality FE simulation results with the segmentation.
-GPU-accelerated recursive labeling was shown to further speed up the mesh generation process as compared to a CPU-only implementation.
+Our method is based on nested compartment structures allowing a robust mesh generation for an arbitrary set of segmentation boundaries.
+One advantage of our method is the capability to generate a mesh regardless of intersecting segmentation boundaries, inhibiting the issues that can follow from intersecting surfaces when using a standard heuristic FE mesh generator \cite{hang2015tetgen, schoberl1997netgen, geuzaine2009gmsh}.